PTSD Resolution: Key Facts(download .pdf file here 170k)

 (f).
 The Resolution network was launched in February 2010, following a three-year pilot programme, which included a project with the Falklands Veterans Foundation (www.fvf.org.uk ) that helped ex-services personnel recover from symptoms which had lasted 25 years in some cases.

 (j).
 Resolution provides a service that is absent from the national provision for mental health; of those veterans that access treatment through other channels, research suggests that the majority approach their GP and just receive medication, without dealing with the trauma.
-One study of vulnerable veterans found that only 4% of those seeking treatment had been offered evidence-based therapeutic help (5).
+One study of vulnerable veterans found that only 4% of those seeking help had been offered evidence-based therapeutic help (5).

 For further information Contact PTSD Resolution at www.ptsdresolution.org or Tel 0300 302 0551 or e-mail email@example.com. - Facebook: http://is.gd/4RPUV Press information: Patrick Rea - Tel 020 8870 4976